publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptII/m__us_usc_t47_s251.md

             (C) __Limitation on exemption__

-                The exemption provided by this paragraph shall not apply with respect to a request under subsection (c) of this section from a cable operator providing video programming, and seeking to provide any telecommunications service, in the area in which the rural telephone company provides video programming.
+                The exemption provided by this paragraph shall not apply with respect to a request under subsection (c) from a cable operator providing video programming, and seeking to provide any telecommunications service, in the area in which the rural telephone company provides video programming.
 The limitation contained in this subparagraph shall not apply to a rural telephone company that is providing video programming on February 8, 1996.

         (2) __Suspensions and modifications for rural carriers__

-        A local exchange carrier with fewer than 2 percent of the Nation’s subscriber lines installed in the aggregate nationwide may petition a State commission for a suspension or modification of the application of a requirement or requirements of subsection (b) or (c) of this section to telephone exchange service facilities specified in such petition.
+        A local exchange carrier with fewer than 2 percent of the Nation’s subscriber lines installed in the aggregate nationwide may petition a State commission for a suspension or modification of the application of a requirement or requirements of subsection (b) or (c) to telephone exchange service facilities specified in such petition.
 The State commission shall grant such petition to the extent that, and for such duration as, the State commission determines that such suspension or modification—

             (A)